X

 When to Restore WordPress from a Backup

-There are several situations when backup files can come handy.
+There are several situations when backup files can come in handy.
 If you have a backup ready, it’s easy to restore your lost data when you find yourself in one of the following situations:

 These are just a few examples of when you’d want to have a backup ready to restore lost files.
 There can be many other reasons.